ARCHIVE

 Abstract

-A higher ignitability reduced the burn delay of the ignition injection and enables the diminution of the igniting fuel fraction.
-A significant share of nitrogen oxide emissions have been attributed to the ignition injection, therefore minimal quantity injection is necessary to reach the targets of emission legislation.
-The minimal quantity injection of 2-EEE as high ignitable fuel allows lean operation with exhaust gas recirculation, offering low NOx emis-sions without disadvantages in efficiency.
+A higher ignition readiness reduces the combustion delay of the ignition injection and allows the proportion of ignition fuel to be reduced.
+A large proportion of nitrogen oxide emissions are attributable to ignition injection, which is why minimum ignition quantities are necessary to comply with emissions legislation.
+The minimum quantity injection of 2-EEE as an ignition-ready fuel enables lean operation with exhaust gas recirculation and low NOx emissions without any efficiency disadvantages.

 Abstract

-Given the increasing globalization and the technical progresses, the worldwide demand for energy is continuously increasing.
-Besides, there is a general intention in many countries observable, to increase the amount of renewable energy sources in their specific energy mix.
-However, even with full renewable energy supply, an energy gap remains due to climatic fluctuations.
-Today, since efficient storage technologies are not yet available in reasonable capacities, conventional fossil fuel based power plants are still connected to the power grid in order to compensate the residual load.
-A feasible approach to cover the mentioned residual load using renewable energy sources is the use of biogenic gaseous fuels.
-In contrast to solar or wind energy for example, the gaseous fuel can be converted into electricity on demand.
-Besides the above mentioned compensation of the remaining residual load, the combustion of gaseous fuels is furthermore capable to potentially con-tribute to the base load coverage.
-Although in this case the supply of electrical energy is mostly paramount, the combustion of biogas offers advantages when used within combined heat and power (CHP) units for cogeneration.
-In order to maximize the efficiency of such CHP plants, the processes of waste heat recovery from the combustion engine (e.g. from the engine coolant, the lubrication oil and the exhaust gas) have to be optimized.
-Therefore, this article presents a simulative approach for the investigation of thermody-namic cycles for cogeneration units.
-The MATLAB based code allows various combina-tions of specific components (e.g. heat exchangers and pumps, as well as steam turbines and compressors) in different cycles.
-The main focus of this article essentially lies on the modeling approach, as well as the comparison of thermodynamic cycles, such as for ex-ample the Joule-Brayton and the Clausius-Rankine cycle.
-Furthermore, potential optimiza-tions resulting from the dimensions of the considered system components as well as pro-cess the management are presented.
+In view of increasing globalization and technological progress, the worldwide demand for energy is constantly growing.
+In addition, many countries are pursuing the goal of significantly increasing the proportion of renewable energy sources in their respective energy mixes.
+However, even with a fully renewable energy supply, a supply gap will remain due to climatic fluctuations.
+As efficient storage technologies are not yet available to an economically viable extent, fossil fuel power plants will continue to be integrated into the supply grid to cover the remaining residual load.
+One possible approach to covering the residual load using renewable energy sources is the use of biogenic gaseous fuels.
+In contrast to solar or wind energy, the gaseous fuel can be converted into electricity as required.
+This means that the combustion of gaseous fuels can potentially also contribute to covering the base load in addition to the aforementioned residual load.
+Even if the focus here is usually on the supply of electrical energy, the combustion of biogas also offers advantages in possible CHP applications.
+In order to maximize the efficiency of such systems, the processes for waste heat recovery from the combustion engine (e.g. from coolant, lubricating oil and exhaust gas) must also be optimized.
+For this reason, this article presents a simulative approach for investigating thermodynamic cycle processes in CHP applications.
+The source code developed in MATLAB enables any combination of the respective system components (such as heat exchangers and pumps as well as (steam) turbines and compressors) to be mapped in a cyclic process.
+In addition to the basic modelling approach, the article mainly describes the comparison of the Joule-Brayton and Clausius-Rankine processes as well as possible optimization potentials resulting from the dimensioning of the considered system components or the selected process control.

 Wolfgang Fimml *, Jonathan Lipp, Michael Greil, Philippe Gorse